Leader Edition: Gaining Clarity in Uncertainty (Part 1: Time)

 One strategy I employed out of many to facilitate gaining clarity in such a short time, was to actually use time much more deliberately by employing the easy-to-use time block method.

-The Time Block Method (dependent on how much time you have!)
+Key Tip/Tool: The Time Block Method (dependent on how much time you have!)

 To support what I needed to do for the next 3 months, I created 2 major time blocks: one for myself as the leader, and one for my team, up to 30 days at a time.
-These time blocks would help me guide myself and focus the team on our effort to gain clarity and develop our plan.
+These time blocks would help me guide myself and focus the team on a monumental effort to gain clarity and develop our plan.

 〉 Leader Time Block (2 weeks to 30 days)